How To Bench Press & What Muscles They Work

 Spoto barbell bench press

-A spoto bench press is an advanced exercise that’ll take your upper-body workout to the next level.
+- This is an advanced exercise that’ll take your upper-body workout to the next level.
 Think of it as an intensified version of the paused bench press.

-Barbell incline bench press
+Incline bench press

-Incline bench press works your upper chest muscles, as well as your anterior deltoids (the front of your shoulders) and your triceps.
+- The incline bench press works your upper chest muscles, as well as your anterior deltoids (the front of your shoulders) and your triceps.

 Pump your way to a strong upper body!